 At present, the FCM achieves resource adequacy through an annual capacity product procured through a single, annual auction.
-Seasonality can be introduced into different features of a capacity market, including the auction frequency, capacity product, the auction demand curve, and the supply offer terms (both the quantity that can be supplied and at-cost offers).
-In particular, a fully seasonal market could include season-specific capacity products and auctions that clear seasonal supply offers against a seasonal demand curve, where both the demand curve and offers to supply capacity reflect season-specific considerations.
+Seasonality can be introduced into different features of a capacity market, including the auction frequency, capacity product, the auction demand curve, and the supply offer terms (both the quantity that can be supplied and rules for cost-based offers).
+In particular, a fully seasonal market could include season-specific capacity products and auctions that clear seasonal supply offers against a seasonal demand curve, where both the demand curve and capacity supply offers reflect season-specific considerations.